History of the nude in art: Romanticism

 Titania and Bottom (1790), by Johann Heinrich Füssli, Tate Gallery, London.

-A movement of profound renewal in all artistic genres, the Romantics paid special attention to the field of spirituality, imagination, fantasy, sentiment, dreamy evocation, love of nature, together with a darker element of irrationality, attraction to occultism, madness, dreams.
+A movement of profound renewal in all artistic genres, the Romantics paid special attention to the field of spirituality, imagination, fantasy, sentiment, dreamy evocation, love of nature, together with a darker element of irrationality, attraction to occultism, madness, and dreams.
 Popular culture, the exotic, the return to underrated artistic forms of the past—especially medieval ones—were especially valued.
-The Romantics had the idea of an art that arose spontaneously from the individual, emphasizing the figure of the "genius"—art is the expression of the artist's emotions.
+The Romantics envisioned an art that arose spontaneously from the individual, emphasizing the figure of the "genius"—art as the expression of the artist's emotions.
 The romantic nude is more expressive, more importance is given to color than to the line of the figure—unlike in neoclassicism—with a more dramatic sense, in themes that vary from the exotic and the taste for orientalism to the most purely romantic themes: dramas, tragedies, heroic and passionate acts, exacerbated feelings, songs to freedom, to the pure expression of the interior of the human being.

 Romanticism had two notable precursors in Great Britain: Johann Heinrich Füssli and William Blake.
 The former, of Swiss origin, developed a mannerist style influenced by Dürer, Pontormo, Baccio Bandinelli and Michelangelo, with a work of a certain conceptual duality: on the one hand erotic and violent themes, on the other a virtue and simplicity influenced by Rousseau.
-Between 1770 and 1778 he elaborated a series of erotic images called "drawings of simplegma" (intertwining), where sex is related to passion and suffering, in plates that evoke the ancient bacchic and priapic rites, with a crude and realistic eroticism far from the rococo gallantry.
+Between 1770 and 1778, he elaborated a series of erotic images called "drawings of simplegma" (intertwining), where sex is related to passion and suffering, in plates that evoke the ancient bacchic and priapic rites, with a crude and realistic eroticism far from the rococo gallantry.
 Some of his works are: Hamlet, Horatio, Marcellus and the Ghost (1780–1785), Titania and Bottom (1790), Reclining Nude and Woman at the Piano (1800) and Courtesan with Feather Ornament (1800–1810).
 William Blake was a visionary artist, whose dreamlike output is matched only by the fantastic unreality of surrealism.
 Artist and writer, he illustrated his own literary works, or classics such as The Divine Comedy (1825–1827) or the Book of Job (1823–1826), with a personal style that reveals his inner world, full of dreams and emotions, with evanescent figures that seem to float in a space not subject to physical laws, generally in nocturnal environments, with cold and liquid lights, with a profusion of arabesques.
 Influenced by Michelangelo and Mannerism, his figures have the dynamic torsion of the Michelangelesque Last Judgment, although sometimes they are based on classical canons, as in The Dance of Albion (Glad Day) (1794–1796), whose posture is taken from a version of the Vitruvian Man, that of Vincenzo Scamozzi in Idea dell'architettura universale.
 Other works of his are: Nebuchadnezzar (1795), Newton (1795), Europe Supported by Africa and America (1796), Satan in his original glory (1805), The Lover's Whirlwind.
 Francesca da Rimini and Paolo Malatesta (1824–1827), etc.